-Modulation of unit activation.
-A linear approximation of the response of each neuron in the bottleneck was found using the reverse correlation method [2, 10].
+Modulation of unit activation: A linear approximation of the response of each neuron in the bottleneck was found using the reverse correlation method [2,10].
 These values were used to define "excitatory" and "inhibitory" stimuli for each bottleneck unit, with respect to its activation.
 Images containing combinations of excitatory and inhibitory regions were created and presented to the network.
-Figure 3a shows the activation of one bottleneck unit for two attentional states (right or left, as indicated by the dashed ellipse) and four different input images.
+Fig. 3a shows the activation of one bottleneck unit for two attentional states (right or left, as indicated by the dashed ellipse) and four different input images.
 The +/- symbols indicate which part of the image contains excitatory/inhibitory input.
-The difference of activation of the bottleneck units as attention is shifted from right to left is presented in Figure 3b.
-The height of each bar represents the average over all bottleneck units (ten in our case).
+The difference of activation of the bottleneck units as attention is shifted from right to left is presented in Fig. 3b.
+The height of each bar represents the average over all bottleneck units (10 in our case).
 Standard errors are also shown.
-These figures show a clear modulation of the activation of a unit: when the same stimulus is presented (one side excitatory, and the other inhibitory) the activation changes dramatically depending on the top-down attentional signal.
-This result is common for all units in the bottleneck, as indicated by the averages and small standard errors in Figure 3b.
-These results also show that stimulus changes in the unattended location
+These figures show a clear modulation of the activation of a unit: when the same stimulus is presented (one side excitatory, and the other inhibitory)

 Fig. 3.
 Attentional modulation of activation. (a) Activation of one bottleneck unit for two attentional states.
 Squares indicate stimuli, created by combining left and right halves of excitatory (+) and inhibitory (-) inputs.
-Dashed ellipse indicates attentional spotlight. (b) Average change in activation over all units in the bottleneck with right/left attentional shift, $\pm$ standard error.
+Dashed ellipse indicates attentional spotlight. (b) Average change in activation over all units in the bottleneck with right/left attentional shift, \pm standard error.
 Squares at bottom represent stimuli.

-produce smaller changes in activation than changes in the attended location.
-This can be seen by comparing the second and third dark bars (attention to the left, with one half excitatory) with the first dark bar (attention to the left with both halves excitatory) in Figure 3a.
+the activation changes dramatically depending on the top-down attentional signal.
+This result is common for all units in the bottleneck, as indicated by the averages and small standard errors in Fig. 3b.
+These results also show that stimulus changes in the unattended location produce smaller changes in activation than changes in the attended location.
+This can be seen by comparing the second and third dark bars (attention to the left, with one half excitatory) with the first dark bar (attention to the left with both halves excitatory) in Fig. 3a.

-These results qualitatively match neuronal response changes found in animals during selective visual attention tasks [8, 11].
+These results qualitatively match neuronal response changes found in animals during selective visual attention tasks [8,11].

-4 Conclusion
+4. Conclusion